Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Donating to charitable causes

-So, what are the main benefits of using a 70 20 10 budget to manage your finances?
-Let’s talk about some of the primary reasons you might like this budgeting method.
+So, what are the main benefits of using this budget to learn how to manage your money?
+Let’s discuss some of the primary reasons you might like this budgeting method.

 The 70-20-10 budget is simple to use

-Spending, saving, and giving are generally the three main categories people talk about when it comes to finances.
+Spending, saving, and giving are generally the three main categories people talk about when discussing why personal finance is important.
 Sure, there are plenty of ways to divide up those areas, but starting from those broad sections might make budgeting feel manageable to you.

 Less restrictive than other budgets

-A 70-20-10 budget might work for you because it can feel less restrictive than other budgets.
+A budget like this might work for you because it can feel less restrictive than other budgets.
 Other budgeting tools or programs may require you to make thirty different categories for your money and keep track of every single penny you spend.

-The 70 20 10 budget gives you a general framework that can help you organize your money.
+This budget gives you a general framework that can help you with organized finances.
 But it gives you a lot of freedom within the framework.
 Spending 70% of your income, you can divide up the spending categories any way you like.

 As with most things, the 70-20-10 budget might not work for everyone.
 Here are a couple of negative aspects of this kind of budget strategy.